yesiamapony/Azure-ELK-Stack/README.md

 Only the Jump Box machine can accept connections from the Internet, and only from your home IP.

-Machines within the network can only be accessed by the Ansible Container within the Jump Box VM
+Machines within the network can only be accessed by the Ansible Container within the Jump Box VM.

-ELK VM is accessed via SSH from the Ansible Container within the Jump Box VM.
+The ELK VM is accessed via SSH from the Ansible Container within the Jump Box VM.
 	Jumpbox IP: 10.0.0.4

 A summary of the access policies in place can be found in the table below.